SDCG69/SDCG-V10/content/fiction/goth.md

 Marcus's fingers clawed at empty air behind his back, his wrists straining against the cuffs.
 "Fuck—please—" he choked out, his voice raw.
 Ellie's answering moan sent vibrations straight through his cock, her tongue swirling in tight circles as Cass fucked him harder—her thrusts losing their rhythm, becoming erratic.

 Cass's breath hitched when Ellie's free hand reached up, fingers digging into Marcus's thigh hard enough to leave crescent marks.
 She was close—they all were—the air thick with sweat and desperation.
-With a sudden growl, Cass wrenched the strap free in one brutal motion, tossing it aside with a wet slap against the hardwood.
+With a sudden growl, Cass wrenched the strap-on free in one brutal motion, unclipping it and tossing it aside with a wet slap against the hardwood.
 Marcus gasped at the sudden emptiness, his body jerking forward.

 Cass knelt between Marcus's spread thighs, her fingers tracing the reddened rim of his ass with deliberate slowness.
 "Fair's fair," she murmured, her breath hot against his skin.

-The first lick was a lightning strike—Cass's tongue flat and broad as it dragged from perineum to tailbone in one filthy stroke.
-Marcus arched off the floor with a ragged cry, his cock twitching against Ellie's stomach where she lay beside him.
+The first lick was a lightning strike—Cass's tongue flat and broad as it dragged from scrotum to anus in one deliberate stroke.
+Marcus arched off the floor with a ragged cry, his cock twitching against Ellie's stomach where she lay under him.
 Cass chuckled darkly, her fingers spreading him wider.
 "Sensitive?" she taunted, before diving back in—her tongue circling his rim with wet precision.

-Ellie moved from under Marcus and propped herself up on one elbow, watching Cass work with rapt fascination.
+Ellie moved out from under Marcus and propped herself up on one elbow, watching Cass work with rapt fascination.
 She reached out, her fingers threading through Marcus's hair and yanking his head back hard enough to expose his throat.
 "Look at her," Ellie breathed, forcing his gaze downward.
 "She's fucking you with her *tongue*."

 Marcus's vision blurred at the edges as Cass's tongue speared into him—hot and relentless—her nose pressing against his throbbing skin with each deep stroke.
 Ellie's grip in his hair kept his head arched back, denying him even the relief of hiding his expression as Cass worked him open with shameless precision.
 The wet sounds were obscenely loud in the stillness between his own ragged gasps.